 Plan to Achieve Self-Support (PASS) - If you have a specific vocational goal that will help you to become self-sufficient, a Plan to Achieve Self-Support (PASS) may help you reach it.
-PASS can help with schooling, buying a vehicle, buying interview clothing, temporarily paying day care costs, or paying for new business start-up expenses.
+PASS can help you save for schooling, buying a vehicle, buying interview clothing, temporarily paying day care costs, or paying for new business start-up expenses.

 Student Earned Income Exclusion - If you are a student and under age 22, the Student Earned Income Exclusion may help reduce your countable earnings.
-When figuring your SSI payment, Social Security will not count the first \$1,870 of earnings per month, up to a maximum of \$7,550 per year (in 2019).
+When figuring your SSI payment, Social Security will not count the first \$1,900 of earnings per month, up to a maximum of \$7,670 per year (in 2020).